devops329/devops/instruction/recovery/recovery.md

 🔑 **Key points**

 - You must design and validate a recovery strategy.
-- RTO and RPO are commons metrics that define your recovery strategy.
+- RTO and RPO are common metrics that define your recovery strategy.
 - Frequent database backups help reduce your RPO.
 - Hot and warm standbys help reduce your RTO.